mikeroyal/Digital-Forensics-Guide/README.md

 [Forensic Artifacts](https://github.com/ForensicArtifacts/artifacts) is a Digital Forensics Artifact Repository.

 [UAC (Unix-like Artifacts Collector)](https://github.com/tclahr/uac)  is a Live Response collection script for Incident Response that makes use of native binaries and tools to automate the collection of AIX, Android, VMware ESXi, FreeBSD, Linux, macOS, NetBSD, NetScaler, OpenBSD and Solaris systems artifacts.

+[Magnet ACQUIRE](https://www.magnetforensics.com/magnet-acquire/) is a Forensics tool that allows various types of disk acquisitions to be performed on Windows, Linux, and macOS as well as mobile operating systems (iOS & Android).

 # Virtualization
 [Back to the Top](https://github.com/mikeroyal/Digital-Forensics-Guide#table-of-contents)